Two Irishmen charged with murder in Australia

 “The men, both Irish nationals, were charged with murder yesterday.”

-Christopher McLoughlin is from Malin and Nathan Kelly is from Glengad, both on the Inishowen Peninsula.
+Mr McLaughlin is from Malin, and Mr Kelly is from Glengad, both on the Inishowen Peninsula.

 Both men only arrived in Australia a few months ago.